KrzysztofPrzygoda/docs/linux/ssh/ssh-guide.md

 See `man 5 ssh_config` for more info:
 - `Hostname` is the real host name to log into (IP or FQDN) and it's optional.
-- `Host` is a pattern that matches different configs and is provided as an argument in `ssh <host>` command.
+- `Host` is a pattern that matches one of many different configs and is provided as an argument in `ssh <host>` command.
+Plays the role of `Hostname` param when it hasn't been provided.

 ```bash
 Host <pattern>
     Hostname <IP-or-FQDN>
 ```

 ```bash
 Host dev
     Hostname <hostname>